Comfortably Numb: Roger Waters

 After leaving Pink Floyd, Waters first performed "Comfortably Numb" at the 1990 concert staging of The Wall – Live in Berlin on 21 July 1990.
 The event's purpose was to commemorate the fall of the Berlin Wall.
 Waters sang lead, Van Morrison sang Gilmour's vocal parts backed by Rick Danko and Levon Helm of The Band, with guitar solo by Rick Di Fonzo and Snowy White, and backup by the Rundfunk Orchestra & Choir.
-This version was used in the Academy Award-winning 2006 film The Departed, directed by Martin Scorsese.
-Van Morrison's 2007 compilation album, Van Morrison at the Movies – Soundtrack Hits includes this version.
+This version was used in the 2006 film The Departed, directed by Martin Scorsese.
+Van Morrison's 2007 compilation album Van Morrison at the Movies – Soundtrack Hits includes this version.

 Waters subsequently performed the song at the Guitar Legends festival in Spain in 1991 with White on guitar solos, Waters playing acoustic guitar during the second solo, and guest vocals by Bruce Hornsby; and later at the Walden Woods benefit concert in Los Angeles in 1992 with guest vocals by Don Henley.

 During Waters' In the Flesh concert tour, Doyle Bramhall II and Snowy White stood in for Gilmour's vocals and guitar solos; a role carried out by Chester Kamen and White in 2002.
 Waters played acoustic guitar in unison with Jon Carin, with Andy Fairweather Low on bass; his part was performed by Harry Waters in 2002.
-In his show The Dark Side of the Moon Live, Gilmour's vocals were performed by Jon Carin and Andy Fairweather-Low, while both playing acoustic guitar and Waters playing bass, with Dave Kilminster and White performing the guitar solos.
+In his show The Dark Side of the Moon Live, Gilmour's vocals were performed by Jon Carin and Andy Fairweather Low, while both playing acoustic guitar and Waters playing bass, with Dave Kilminster and White performing the guitar solos.

 During Waters' The Wall Live, Robbie Wyckoff sang Gilmour's vocals, and Dave Kilminster performed the guitar solos with G E Smith on bass.
 Both Wyckoff and Kilminster stood on top of the wall as Gilmour had done in the original tour.
 During the performance of 12 May 2011 at the London O2 Arena, David Gilmour appeared as a guest during this song, and both sang the choruses and played guitar from the top of the wall, echoing the original performances from The Wall Tour.
 The song contains one of the show's most memorable moments, when, at a specific point of the final guitar solo, Waters steps toward the wall and pounds it with his fists, triggering both an explosion of colours on the previously dark-grey screen projections and a collapsing wall.

 Waters performed the song with Eddie Vedder singing Gilmour's vocals at 12-12-12: The Concert for Sandy Relief.

 During Mexico City and Desert Trip shows, Waters performed with the same band setup as The Wall Live.
 During the Us + Them Tour, Gilmour's vocals were performed by Jonathan Wilson with guitar solos by Kilminster and bass by Gus Seyffert.
 On This Is Not a Drill, Waters performed a new "stripped down" version of the song as an introduction to the concerts.